-Beef has been a staple in every meal for almost everyone worldwide, and ribeye and T-bones are popular cuts for steak lovers as they are juicy and have a rich flavor.
+Beef has been a staple in every meal for most people, and ribeye and T-bones are popular cuts for steak lovers as they are juicy and have a rich flavor.

 Quick Summary